aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 [Start AVD Playground :octicons-play-16:](https://labs.arista.com/launch?lab_type=avd-playground&origin=tech-lib){ .md-button .md-button--primary target=_blank}

-Once the playground is ready to use, use the interactive menu at the bottom of the [Code-server](https://github.com/coder/code-server) UI to pick the AVD release and the example you want to test.
+Once the playground is ready to use, use the interactive menu at the bottom of the [code-server](https://github.com/coder/code-server) UI to pick the AVD release and the example you want to test.
 Some examples and older AVD releases may not include lab definitions; in that case, the lab selector menu will prompt you to choose a different option.
 Please select post 6.0 releases only.

 !!! tip

-    If you don't see "Start AVD Playground" button present on the guide corresponding to a specific example, this example is not supported in AVD Playground.
+    If you don't see the "Start AVD Playground" button present on the guide corresponding to a specific example, this example is not supported in AVD Playground.
 If this is the case, select a different one.

-Once you select an example supported by a lab definition, it will be extracted to the [Code-server](https://github.com/coder/code-server) workspace.
+Once you select an example supported by a lab definition, it will be extracted to the code-server workspace.
 Open a new terminal and type `make start` to start the lab.

 !!! note